yupadhyay23/AI_Agent_Framework/README.md

 crewai install
 ```
 ## Running the Project
+I have written ignore commands in the .env file so that my OpenAI LLM API Key as well as my Serper API key are not compromised.
+To succesfully run this framework, please add a .env file to your own cloned repository with the following format:

+MODEL=gpt-4o (or any other model you wish to choose)
+OPENAI_API_KEY= ["YOUR API KEY HERE"]
+SERPER_API_KEY=["YOUR SERPER API KEY HERE"]
+CREWAI_TRACING_ENABLED=true

-To kickstart your crew of AI agents and begin task execution, run this from the root folder of the project (the_agents):
+Now that the API keys have been configured, run this from the root folder of the project (the_agents):

 ```bash
 $ crewai run